 Paiche is quickly becoming the trendy white fish at the market.
 It is an Amazonian firm white fish.
 I would say it is comparable in flavor and texture to sea bass or halibut.
 One of the best things about it is great news is that it is more affordable.

 The Paiche was so popular in South America that it became overfished and went extinct for some time.
-Lucky for us and you, Whole Foods is sourcing it from a responsible and trust worthy farming practice, which in turn is putting the fish back on our tables.
-They are also partnering with their government to help regrow the wild population by providing eggs, so that the fish are raised wild, not farmed and then released.
+Whole Foods is sourcing it from a responsible and trustworthy farming practice, which in turn is putting the fish back on our tables.
+They are also partnering with the South American government to help regrow the wild population by providing eggs so that the fish are raised wild, not farmed and then released.

 For this recipe, I lightly seasoned the fish as I did the first go-around, but this time I added fresh minced Italian parsley and lemon zest.
-I then seared both sides of the fish before roasting in the oven, which sealed in the delicate flavors and kept the Paiche very moist.
-As I really wanted the flavors of the fish and lemon to shine, I decided to serve it on top of a bed of garlic potato puree.
+I seared both sides of the fish before finishing in the oven, which sealed in the delicate flavors and help kept the Paiche very moist.
+I served it on top of a bed of creamy garlic potato puree.
 The creamy potato puree with hints of garlic was the perfect companion to the slightly lemony and buttery paiche.

 Roasted Paiche with Garlic Potato Puree